ThomasSchwartz18/MOATAppSpectra/README.md

 Remove the helper once the source data is fixed.

 ## Run
-1. Install dependencies in your environment:
+1. Install dependencies in your environment. `pywebview` powers the desktop UI wrapper and `pyinstaller` can be used to build frozen executables for the desktop launcher:
    ```bash
    pip install -r requirements.txt
    ```